gukazma/vulkan-begin/docs/README.md

 ## Synchronization
 Semaphores: the waiting only happens on the GPU.
 The CPU continues running without blocking.Fences:  the host(CPU) won't do anything except wait until execution has finished.

+## Subpass dependencies
+The special value VK_SUBPASS_EXTERNAL refers to the implicit subpass before or after the render pass depending on whether it is specified in srcSubpass or dstSubpass.``Implicit subpass`` means "subpass not specified".